Harshitha205/Website-Blocker-using-python/README.md

 Here is how you achieved this :

-The project mantains a separate file for list of URLs/Domains, so anytime you want to add any new URL/s or remove existing URL/s you just need to edit that text file and add a new URL on a new line and the script is ready for use.
-The script will automatically detect underlying Operting System to determine the host file's directory.
-So you don't need to update the source code based on your OS and it will be taken care smoothly.
-Once the script is executed successfully and the prompt is accepted, unless and until you want the filtering to don't work, the filtering will continue to work.
-Even if by mistake the cancel command was send to script for termination of filtering, a prompt will be displayed to confirm the disable action.
-On disabling the content filtering, normal functioning on your browser will apply automatically and you dont need to verify that its working or not.
+The project keeps a separate file for the list of URLs/Domains, so whenever you wish to add new URLs or remove current ones, you simply need to modify that text file by adding a new URL on a new line, and the script will be ready to use.
+The script will automatically identify the underlying operating system to locate the host file's directory, eliminating the need for you to alter the source code according to your OS; this process is handled seamlessly.
+Once the script runs successfully and the prompt is acknowledged, the filtering will continue to operate until you choose to disable it.
+Even if the cancel command is mistakenly sent to terminate the filtering process, a prompt will appear to verify the disable action.
+Upon disabling the content filtering, your browser will automatically revert to normal functionality, and you won’t have to check whether it is working or not.

 ---

 ---